 Who is Eligible for TAEP?

-3. Be a Tennessee resident residing in Tennessee and operating a farm* in Tennessee.
-Documentation may be requested to verify applicant has established residency in Tennessee.
+3. Applicant must be a Tennessee resident residing in Tennessee.
+Documentation, including a current Tennessee Driver/Identification license, may be requested to verify applicant has established residency in Tennessee.

-4. Have filed a Federal IRS Schedule F (Form 1040), Profit or Loss from Farming, within the last two years (2020 or 2021).
+5. Applicant must have filed a Federal IRS Schedule F (Form 1040), Profit or Loss from Farming, within the last two years (2021 or 2022).

-• Head of Livestock = maximum number of single type, regardless of sex or age, at any one time during the last 12 months
+• Head of Livestock = maximum number of single type, regardless of sex or age, at any one time during the last12 months

 • Hay Acreage = acres of hay production; first cutting only